sherinchandy/oci-audit-events-to-adw/README.md

   ![](images/TableDataCheck.png)

 14. Since the JSON data loaded into the table is of BLOB type, we can create a view on the table and run SQL queries to get insight into the Audit logs.
-In addition to the view created in below example, we can create views using any of the key names as the view column name from the Audit event JSON document.
+In addition to the view created in below example, we can create views using any of the key names as the view's column name from the Audit event JSON document.
+Refer: https://docs.cloud.oracle.com/iaas/Content/Audit/Reference/logeventreference.htm for details about Audit event contents.

   ![](images/CreateView.png)